 Combat for the Atari 2600 has you and a friend flying two planes around two large circles.
-And it was released with the 2600 on September 11, 1977.
+To make matters worse, the game was released with the 2600 on September 11, 1977.

 In-Universe example from Chrono Trigger: As you head off to the Millennial Fair at the beginning, one NPC you can talk to says "You're going to have to wait a thousand years for another Millennial Fair!"
 Unbeknownst to you, Lavos will destroy the world in 1999.

 Through controversial already since it was based on the film, Death Race 2000, Carmageddon had two drivers, one of them called Die Anna, played on to the name Diana.
 Keep in mind, the PC version, which came first, was released on June 30, 1997.
-It was altered to a zombie game in order to release in the United Kingdom.
+It was altered to a zombie game in order to release in the United Kingdom, since the censors felt that a video game where players can run down human pedestrians was glamorizing vehicular homicide.
 A month later, Diana, Princess of Wales, was killed in a car accident.